mkudija/mkudija.github.io/reading-notes/_md/2018-09-13-The Hobbit.md

 - “Never laugh at live dragons, Bilbo you fool!” he said to himself, and it became a favourite saying of his later, and passed into a proverb.
 (169)
 - Some courage and some wisdom, blended in measure.
 If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
 (217)
 - “I wish now only to be in my own [[Build Log-Irish Stick Chair|armchair]]!” he said.
 (221)
+- "Of course!" said Gandalf.
+"And why should not they prove true?
+Surely you don't disbelieve the prophecies, because you had a hand in bringing them about yourself?
+You don't really suppose, do you, that all your adventures and escapes were managed by mere luck, just for your sole benefit?
+You are a very fine person, Mr. Baggins, and I am very fond of you; but you are only quite a little fellow in a wide world after all!"

 *Note:
 - *Page references from the 75th anniversary Kindle edition*
 - *Second page reference from 2012 Del Rey Mass Market Edition*

+---
+Created: 2018-09-13
+Updated: `=dateformat(this.file.mtime, "yyyy-MM-dd-ccc")`